Why Am I So Alone And How Do I Fix It?

 Do you need additional education or training to pursue a truly satisfying career?
 If you need to get training while working full-time, there are many options for online classes in nearly every field.
 Visit a local college or technical school to explore the possibilities.

-Do you need to develop a talent?
+Do you need to develop talent?
 Carve out time in your schedule to practice your craft or seek additional training with an industry mentor.

 Do you need to find a better balance between work and life?
 Set up a session with a life coach to give you some guidance and support.